We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Whether your eBay or Shopify store becomes a success will depend heavily on your search engine optimization (SEO) efforts.
 And the approach you’ll need to take to SEO differs considerably for each platform.

 When you sell on Shopify, the main search engine you’ll need to concentrate on is Google.
-Currently used for around 92% of all search engine queries, it’s the search engine that is most likely to surface ‘standalone’ online stores like those built with Shopify.
+Currently used for 90.5% of all search queries (source: Statcounter), it’s the search engine that is most likely to surface ‘standalone’ online stores like those built with Shopify.

 With eBay, you’ve got to primarily focus on a different search engine — eBay’s own one.
 This works in a different way to Google’s — it aims to present search results to shoppers who intend to buy, rather than people who are just browsing for things they might buy.